zicho/sveltekit-supabase/README.md

 ### Basic architecture

 I have tried to separate client and server logic as much as possible.
-The basic idea is that the client should _never_ directly communicate with any endpoint (at all).

-This shall be the responsibility of the "Services" (perhaps it would be more prudent to call them controllers, though)

-So basically:

-<code>Client -> Service -> Endpoint -> Supabase.</code>
+That's it for now.

 # Why? #